-In the event disciplinary actions are considered or requested, the local Region Personnel Committee will be responsible for addressing the misconduct, including:
+In the event disciplinary actions are considered or requested, the local Region Personnel Committee is responsible for addressing the misconduct, including:

-- Submit a written report of the results and conclusion of its investigation, including its decision as to what action should be taken, to the Zone Personnel Committee; and
+- Submit a written report of the results and conclusion of its investigation, including its decision as to what action should be taken, to the Zone Personnel Committee.

-- In addition to considering involuntary termination, the Zone Personnel Committee has the discretion to consider lesser measures, such as official reprimand, exclusion from specific SGI-USA activities, or suspension of membership for a period of less than one year.
+- In addition to involuntary termination, the Zone Personnel Committee has the discretion to consider the following lesser measures:

 The Region Personnel Committee may stop the investigation at any stage of the proceedings and immediately recommend disciplinary action if, in its judgment, the member in question is evasive, combative, uncooperative, or continuing to engage in inappropriate conduct.